(419) 423-9145

 Liability

-• As an example, a semi-truck – valued at around $80,000 brand-new that is currently 25 years old, and a trailer, valued at $25,000 brand new and is currently 18 years old – may cost about $800 to $1000 per year in liability coverage that caps at $1 million.
+• As an example, a semi-truck – worth about $80,000 brand-new that is now 25 years old, and a trailer, worth $25,000 brand new and is now 18 years old – might cost about $950 to $1050 each year in liability coverage that goes up to $1 million.

-• A pick-up truck that is 3 years old, valued at around $50,000 to 55,000 may cost about $200-400 per year for $1 million of liability coverage.
+• A pick-up truck that is 3 years old, worth around $50,000 to 55,000 might cost about $200-400 per year for $1 million of liability coverage.

-• Take a grain truck that is valued at $50,000 and is around 20 years old.
-A maximum of $1,000,000 liability coverage may range from $150 to $400 per year with an additional $100 for underinsured and uninsured motorist coverage.
+• Take a grain truck that is worth $50,000 and is around 20 years old.
+A maximum of $1,000,000 liability coverage might range from $150 to $400 per year with an extra $100 for underinsured and uninsured driver coverage.

 Comprehensive & Collision